Your partner in creating zero-carbon stations

 To support the decarbonisation of train stations, we have devised a zero-carbon blueprint that can be adapted to suit the specific layout, architecture, facilities and functions of stations of all sizes.
 Our decarbonisation strategies are relevant to your whole estate, including depots and operational centres.

 We can reduce energy use by introducing energy-efficiency measures and new technologies to manage and control energy consumption.
 Simple, quick-win measures include installing LED lighting, which gives the same – or better – quality illumination, while using significantly less electricity.
 We can introduce more energy-efficient equipment, such as boilers or heating, ventilation and air conditioning (HVAC) systems, alongside more intelligent controls to ensure energy is not wasted.

 A key way to decarbonise any station is to look at how the energy it requires is generated, as well as how heating, cooling and hot water can be provided more efficiently.
 Sourcing electricity from low or zero-carbon sources, such as wind or hydro power is one way to decarbonise.
 Another is to install renewable or low-carbon energy generation plant on site.
 Most stations and depots have an abundance of roof space, which is ideal for solar PV arrays.
 Other on-site electricity generation options include combined heat and power (CHP) plants or wind turbines.
 Ground-source heat pumps or solar water-heating systems can be installed to supply hot water.

 Sustainable self-supply solutions

-Beyond the initial planning, implementation and set up, ENGIE can continue to manage the assets on site to optimise energy use and carbon reduction over time.
+Beyond the initial planning, implementation and set up, ENGIE can create further value by managing the assets on site to optimise energy use and carbon reduction over time.
 We have the data monitoring and analysis technology to provide all the insights required to ensure decarbonisation measures continue to deliver all projected cost and carbon savings for the long term.